zkerezsi/ntp-attack-investigation/README.md

 ## Help is needed!

 I would like to ask the IT community of the world to help me find out what this is exactly and what I should do.
+I think I was under a form of mental influence in the past one or two years and I feel like I have issues with concentration.

-> Also, I am willing to go to court with this and go through everything that the community needs.
-I might have done questionable things in my life but I am willing to face what I have to.
-What we can do together might be much more than what I might loose and I might get a chance for fair treatment finally in my life.
+This issue should have legal consequences, since I was not accused of anything in spite of being under attack and I might not be the only one who suffers from this.